Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 ### Consume

 This is an NSQ consumer.
-It has two jobs.
+It has three jobs.
 First, it listens for messages on the queue.
 Second, when there is a message it appends the received ID to a thread safe slice of IDs that the second routine processes.
 Lastly it signals the second routine that there is work to do.
 It does that through [sync.Condition](https://golang.org/pkg/sync/#Cond).

 ### ProcessImages

 This routine processes a slice of IDs until the slice is drained completely.
-Once the slice is drained the routine goes into suspend instead of sleep waiting on a channel.
+Once the slice is drained the routine goes into suspend instead of sleep-waiting on a channel.
 The processing of a single ID is through the following steps in order:

 * Establish a gRPC connection to the Face Recognition service (explained under Face Recognition)
 * Retrieve the image record from the database